Cray-HPE/docs-csm/install/boot_livecd_virtual_iso.md

 ![Screen Shot of Gigabyte BMC General Settings](../img/bmc-virtual-media-settings-gigabyte.png)

-> **`NOTE`** The Gigabyte URL appears to not allow certain characters and has a limit on path length.
+> **NOTE:** The Gigabyte URL appears to not allow certain characters and has a limit on path length.
 You may need to move or rename the ISO to a location with a smaller file name.

 Next navigate to `Image Redirection` -> `Remote Images` and click on the `Start` button to start the Virtual ISO mount.